cs5500-neu/monorepo-template-main/ProjectMilestone4/PM4B.md

   * From your master branch, create a release branch named `release-v1.0`
 * From your release branch, create a tag named 'v1.0'
 * Create Release Notes for 'v1.0'
+* Add [`pylint`](https://pylint.readthedocs.io/en/latest/tutorial.html) to your project
+  * Run `pylint` on your Python code and fix all issues identified by Pylint
+  * If needed, add a [pylint config file](https://pylint.readthedocs.io/en/latest/user_guide/configuration/index.html) so you can also configure Pylint to ignore false positives or rules that you don't agree with but don't go crazy
+* Create a CI pipeline that will run your tests and pylint on every push to any branch (e.g. master and working branches)
+  * To do this on Github, create a Workflow that will run your tests and pylint on your branch on every push to

 **On Canvas, submit the GitHub link to your backend repo (i.e. opp-api).
 If your has chosen to build a separate UI, also include the link to `opp-ui`.
 Only one team member should submit it on behalf of the team.**